Sailing: Lift and drag on sails

 Sail angles of attack (α) and resulting (idealized) flow patterns for attached flow, maximum lift, and stalled for a hypothetical sail.
 The stagnation streamlines (red) delineate air passing to the leeward side (top) from that passing to the windward (bottom) side of the sail.

 Lift on a sail, acting as an airfoil, occurs in a direction perpendicular to the incident airstream (the apparent wind velocity for the headsail) and is a result of pressure differences between the windward and leeward surfaces and depends on the angle of attack, sail shape, air density, and speed of the apparent wind.
 The lift force results from the average pressure on the windward surface of the sail being higher than the average pressure on the leeward side.
 These pressure differences arise in conjunction with the curved airflow.
 As air follows a curved path along the windward side of a sail, there is a pressure gradient perpendicular to the flow direction with higher pressure on the outside of the curve and lower pressure on the inside.
 To generate lift, a sail must present an "angle of attack" between the chord line of the sail and the apparent wind velocity.
 The angle of attack is a function of both the craft's point of sail and how the sail is adjusted with respect to the apparent wind.

 As the lift generated by a sail increases, so does lift-induced drag, which together with parasitic drag constitute total drag, which acts in a direction parallel to the incident airstream.
 This occurs as the angle of attack increases with sail trim or change of course and causes the lift coefficient to increase up to the point of aerodynamic stall along with the lift-induced drag coefficient.
 At the onset of stall, lift is abruptly decreased, as is lift-induced drag.
 Sails with the apparent wind behind them (especially going downwind) operate in a stalled condition.

-Lift and drag are components of the total aerodynamic force on sail, which are resisted by forces in the water (for a boat) or on the traveled surface (for an iceboat or land sailing craft).
-Sails act in two basic modes; under the lift-predominant mode, the sail behaves in a manner analogous to a wing with airflow attached to both surfaces; under the drag-predominant mode, the sail acts in a manner analogous to a parachute with airflow in detached flow, eddying around the sail.
+Lift and drag are components of the total aerodynamic force on the sail, which are resisted by forces in the water (for a boat) or on the traveled surface (for an iceboat or land sailing craft).
+Sails act in two basic modes: under the lift-predominant mode, the sail behaves in a manner analogous to a wing with airflow attached to both surfaces; under the drag-predominant mode, the sail acts in a manner analogous to a parachute with airflow in detached flow, eddying around the sail.